apache/pulsar-site/versioned_docs/version-3.0.x/io-cli.md

 |`--ram`|The RAM (in bytes) that needs to be allocated per sink instance (applicable only to the Docker runtime).|
 |`--retain-ordering` | Sink consumes and sinks messages in order.
 |`--sink-config`|sink config key/values.
-|`--sink-config-file`|The path to a YAML config file specifying the sink's configuration.
+|`--sink-config-file`|The absolute path to a YAML config file specifying the sink's configuration.
 |`--sink-type`|The sink's connector provider.
 |`--subs-name` | Pulsar source subscription name if user wants a specific subscription-name for input-topic consumer.
 |`--tenant`|The sink's tenant.